Wittline/MachineLearning/README.md

 </details>

 ## Contributing and Feedback
-Help me to improve, you can insult me, criticize me, eulogy me or just copy and paste my homework :)
+Any ideas or feedback about this repository?.
+Help me to improve it.

 ## Authors
-- Created by Ramses Alexander Coraspe Valdez
+- Created by <a href="https://www.linkedin.com/in/ramsescoraspe"><strong>Ramses Alexander Coraspe Valdez</strong></a>
 - Created on 2019

 ## License